Qhronology: A Python package for studying quantum models of closed timelike curves: Usage

 where $\ket{\phi}$ is the postselection vector (spanning a proper subset of the systems spanned by $\ket{\Psi}$).
 In the case of a matrix form $\op{\omega}$, the notion of postselection of a density matrix state $\op{\rho}$ naturally generalizes to

 where $\{i\}$ is the set of indices corresponding to the subsystem(s) upon which the postselection is performed.
-Note that, in either case, all indices must be relative to the state's current composite space.
+Note that all indices must be relative to the state's current composite space.

 If multiple postselections are supplied, the state will be successively postselected in the order in which they are specified.
 If a vector state is postselected against a matrix form, it will automatically be transformed into its matrix form, as necessary.